Adarsh-61/JarvisPlus/README.md

 If you encounter issues not covered here:

 1. Check the GitHub repository issues section
-2. Join the community Discord server
-3. Post detailed problem descriptions including:
+2. Post detailed problem descriptions including:
    - System specifications
    - Error messages
    - Steps to reproduce the issue